 View from the castle tower:

-Memorable lunch – we were treated to a mushroom soup prepared by Burgrestaurant Harmonie — our chef in the foreground
+Memorable lunch – we were treated to a mushroom soup prepared by Burgrestaurant Harmonie — our chef in the foreground.
+The beer was served from a traditional clay pitcher.

 Special thanks to Julia Rubsch of Frankenwald Tourismus Service Center, Nicole Wittig of Ludwigsstadt, Andrea Dierhl of Kulmbach, and Dr. Kerstin Low of Kronach for being terrific hosts and guides.